- ICH GCP

 Time Frame: week 18

 SSSQ is a short outcome measure for symptoms and functions.
-SSSQ consists of 18 questions and three domains including symptom severity, physical function and satisfaction with the degree of treatment.
-For all these three domains, scores for each domain is calculated by total score of this domain divide the number of answered questions, and if more than two items are missing, the scale scores for this domain are considered missing.
-The satisfaction domain has four categories (very satisfied, somewhat satisfied, somewhat dissatisfied and very dissatisfied) with a score range of 1 to 4.
+SSSQ consists of 18 questions and three domains including symptom severity, physical function, and satisfaction with the degree of treatment.
+The scores for all three domains are calculated by taking the total score for the domain and dividing it by the number of answered questions, and if more than two items are missing, the scale scores for that domain are considered missing.
+The satisfaction domain has four categories (very satisfied, somewhat satisfied, somewhat dissatisfied and very dissatisfied) with a score range of 1 to 4. |

 week 18

-The changed mean score of Swiss Spinal Stenosis Questionnaire (SSSQ) in satisfaction domain from baseline
+The Changed Mean Score of Swiss Spinal Stenosis Questionnaire (SSSQ) in Satisfaction Domain From Baseline

 Time Frame: week 30

 SSSQ is a short outcome measure for symptoms and functions.
-SSSQ consists of 18 questions and three domains including symptom severity, physical function and satisfaction with the degree of treatment.
-For all these three domains, scores for each domain is calculated by total score of this domain divide the number of answered questions, and if more than two items are missing, the scale scores for this domain are considered missing.
-The satisfaction domain has four categories (very satisfied, somewhat satisfied, somewhat dissatisfied and very dissatisfied) with a score range of 1 to 4.
+SSSQ consists of 18 questions and three domains including symptom severity, physical function, and satisfaction with the degree of treatment.
+The scores for all three domains are calculated by taking the total score for the domain and dividing it by the number of answered questions, and if more than two items are missing, the scale scores for that domain are considered missing.
+The satisfaction domain has four categories (very satisfied, somewhat satisfied, somewhat dissatisfied and very dissatisfied) with a score range of 1 to 4. |

 week 30